sig-rpc/sig-rpc.github.io/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - Reasonable Performance Computing SIG's Website & Knowledge-base
+# Code of Conduct - Reasonable Performance Computing SIG

 ## Our Pledge